Corporate Customer

 UNIQA is accelerating the development of innovative sustainability products and components in order to respond to growing market requirements and the increasing demand for environmentally friendly solutions.
 This strategy also includes the development of new business areas in which customers are supported in the reduction of negative effects with regard to the topics of climate change prevention, adaptation to climate change and energy consumption.

-UNIQA also uses specific new solutions and product components to promote sustainable recovery after loss events.
-In 2024, for example, the new ‘Green Clause’ product component was launched on the market, which also covers the additional costs for the ecological restoration of damaged properties in the event of a claim.
+Through specific new solutions and product features, UNIQA also promotes sustainable restoration following incidents of damage.
+In Austria, for example, the ‘Green Clause’ product feature is available on the market; under this feature, the additional costs of restoring damaged properties to their original ecological state are also covered in the event of a claim.

-More information on UNIQA Corporate Business Sustainability Strategy can be found here:
+More information on the UNIQA Corporate Business Sustainability Strategy can be found here: